Learning Technology

 We work with colleagues across the University to embed educational technologies in teaching practice.
 We work with staff on the most appropriate use of technology to ensure the best and most pedagogically sound outcomes for our students.

-Further information and resources are also available, and the team can be contacted for a face to face session; training session or by email or phone +61240558999.
+Further information and resources are also available, and the team can be contacted to organise a face to face session; training session or for general support by email or phone +61240558999.

 Virtual Learning Environment